-- .1 Install the hardware in accordance with the foregoing requirements to satisfy the performance requirements defined in this and other NMS divisions. - .2 Cooperate with other contractors, suppliers, the City, and the Contract Administrator to commission and start-up the system as defined herein.
+- .1 Install the hardware in accordance with the foregoing requirements to satisfy the performance requirements defined in 29 05 00. - .2 Cooperate with other contractors, suppliers, the City, and the Contract Administrator to commission and start-up the system as defined herein.